stdm-topological-framework/ancient-core/README.md

 ---

+## 🎓 Academic Foundations & Theoretical Framework

+Ancient-Core is not a standalone conceptual experiment; it strictly operationalizes **Ethnomathematics**—a legitimate, internationally recognized interdisciplinary field at the intersection of mathematics, anthropology, and computer science.

+Our work is theoretically grounded in the foundational frameworks established by global academic pioneers:

+*   **Dr. Ubiratan D'Ambrosio (1932–2021)** — The father of Ethnomathematics and former President of the International Commission on the History of Mathematics (ICHM).
+His seminal research proves that diverse cultures developed highly sophisticated, autonomous computing traditions tailored to their resource-constrained environments.
+*   **The International Study Group on Ethnomathematics (ISGEm)** — A global research community analyzing alternative discrete mathematical structures since 1985.
+*   **Digital Humanities (DH)** — Modern computer science practices applied to cultural, historical, and archaeological manuscript reverse-engineering.

+### 📚 Key Scientific Literature Reference

+> "Mathematics is thoroughly integrated with the cultural context...
+Ethnomathematics is the mathematics practiced among identifiable cultural groups."
+> — *Dr. Ubiratan D'Ambrosio, "Ethnomathematics: Link between Anthropology and History of Mathematics"*

+By translating these historical, context-dependent computational systems into concrete **Python 3 / NumPy / Finite-State Automata** implementations, this framework bridges the gap between static paper archives and active modern computing architecture.

+---

 ## 🗺️ Global Monorepository Architecture

 The framework is structured as a unified, tightly typed monorepository partitioned by cultural and geographic computing traditions: